techtests-be/tests-admin/README.md

 | 6.
 BM notifies DT that test is ready for evaluation | | |
 | | | 7.
 DT evaluates test and reports evaluation to BM |
 | 8.
 BM integrates technical evaluation on the final decision | | |

+### 1. [BM] Asking candidate to send his/her GitHub username

+This step can be executed by any preferred communication channel.
+The important message to be transmitted is that:
+ - The exercise is all based on a GitHub repository, and for that reason we need to add the candidate as contributor
+ - We need the username associated to an email that the candidate has access to, as the invite will be sent to this associated email.

+### 2. [Candidate] Provide a GitHub username to the BM

+The candidate will reply to the BM request with his/her GitHub username.
+Once the BM has this information, the candidate repository can be prepared.

+### 3. [BM] Preparing a repository for the candidate